Estimated reading time: 6 minutes

 However, having too few limits the organization’s ability to move to the next level.

-It is essential to have SMART Goals attached to the CSF measures, so there is a strategy and timeline for achieving targets.
+It is essential to have SMART Goals attached to the CSF measures so that there is a strategy and timeline for achieving targets.

 As a general rule of thumb, CSF should target those things that affect quality, cost, customer satisfaction, market share, and increased revenues.